PAHO-ghe/result/index.md

 - IHD
 - Cervical cancer
 - Stroke
-- Colon/retum cancer
+- Colon/rectum cancer
 - Diabetes
 - CKD
-- Acute lymphoid leaukemia
+- Acute lymphoid leukemia

 As the graph shows, the order of top three high case-fatality UHC indicator areas and bottom three high case-fatality UHC indicator areas are the same, however with different intensity.
 This shows that those seven UHC indicator areas have a similar pattern across all PAHO region countries but with less of intensity among the countries with less of COVDI19 excess death.
 Also, this group of countries does not show persistently high case-fatality among certain UHC indicator areas.